1. How and when did you first become interested in sustainability?

 Listen to Greta Thunberg.
 She’s not infallible, but she speaks for future generations.
 They are your future employees, investors, customers and, to use the now popular jargon, stakeholders.

 3. What role do B Corps play in achieving a sustainable future?

 B Corps are central to the game of getting business properly engaged in sustainability.
 The last two businesses I founded were, respectively, the first (Volans) and second (SustainAbility) B Corps in the UK.
-All B Corps subsrcibe to the idea of the Triple Bottom Line, a concept I coined back in 1995.
+All B Corps subscribe to the idea of the triple bottom line, a concept I coined back in 1995.